schipp/repeating_direct_waves/README.md

 `\figures` contains all figures as produced by the notebooks provided and used in the manuscript.

+`colorblind.mplstyle` is the matplotlib style-file used for some notebooks.

 ## Requirements

 To run these notebooks, the following is required